 Wire is available on android, ios, web and desktop.
 Wire is open sourced and the source code for all of its apps and even the server back-end is available in the github repo.
 Alternatively, you can use wire as a service from their official site at minimal rates.
 Though you can install and set up wire on your own servers as well, the service is great for people who do not want the hassle.

-Linphone is one of the most famous and longest-running piece of software that allows VoIP(Voice over Internet Protocol) communications over an SIP(Session Initiation Protocol) number.
+Linphone is one of the most famous and longest-running pieces of software that allows VoIP(Voice over Internet Protocol) communications over a SIP(Session Initiation Protocol) number.
 You can make audio and video calls via Linphone, send instant messages to a single user and groups as well.
-Linphone requires that you own an SIP number.
+Linphone requires that you own a SIP number.
 But even if you don’t have one, Linphone has got you covered.
 It offers a free SIP number and you can get it by simply registering on its website here.
 Linphone is available on Windows desktop and mobile, IOS and Mac, Android and Linux desktops.
-Linphone is purely open source and you can find the source in its github repo.
+Linphone is a purely open source and you can find the source in its github repo.

 Riot is available for Android, IOS, Mac, Windows, Linux and there is even a browser version available.
 It is again completely open source and you find the source code for all apps in the github repo.